VikVelev/Daedalus/daedalus/README.md

 # Daedalus
 ## This is an interesting ambigious crossover between electron and react.
 I am sorry.

 These scripts are cool only if you plan on running it on web.
-In the future I will write how to get it working correctly everywhere.
+In the future I will write how to get it working correctly everywhere. package.json main should be public/electron.js while in dev

 ### `npm start`